Untwisted Gromov-Witten invariants of Riemann-Finsler manifolds

+\end{definition} Note that if a class $\beta \in \pi _{1} ^{inc} (X)$ is not a power then any representative of this class is not multiply covered, but the converse generally does not hold. \begin{example} Let $g$ be a Riemannian metric with negative sectional curvature on a closed manifold $X$ and $ \beta \in \pi _{1} (X)$ a class represented by a multiplicity $n$ closed geodesic, then

 In particular, if $\beta $ is not a power then $F (g, \beta ) = {1}$.
-More generally, \eqref{equation_frac1n} holds whenever $g$ has a unique and non-degenerate closed geodesic string in class $\beta $.
-Here and throughout the paper, a closed geodesic string is \textbf{\emph{non-degenerate}} if the corresponding $S ^{1}$ family of closed geodesics is Morse-Bott non-degenerate. \end{example} \begin{theorem} Every rational number has the form $F (g, \beta )$ for some $\beta$-taut Riemannian $g$ on some compact manifold $X$ and for some $\beta \in \pi _{1} ^{inc} (X)$. \end{theorem}
+More generally, \eqref{equation_frac1n} holds whenever $g$ has a unique and non-degenerate geodesic string in class $\beta $, where non-degenerate is as in the Introduction. \end{example} \begin{theorem} Every rational number has the form $F (g, \beta )$ for some $\beta$-taut Riemannian $g$ on some compact manifold $X$ and for some $\beta \in \pi _{1} ^{inc} (X)$. \end{theorem}

 If $\beta \in \pi _{1} ^{inc} (X)$ is not a power, then it is easy to see that that the reparametrization $S ^{1}$ action on $L _{\beta }X$ is free (see Appendix \ref{appendix:Fuller}), so that $H ^{S ^{1}} _{*} (L _{\beta}X, \mathbb{Z}) \simeq H _{*} (L _{\beta}X/ {S ^{1}}, \mathbb{Z}) $, where $H ^{S ^{1}} _{*} (L _{\beta}X, \mathbb{Z})$ denotes the $S ^{1}$-equivariant homology.
 Moreover, we have: \begin{theorem} Suppose that $\beta \in \pi _{1} ^{inc} (X)$ is not a power, and $X$ admits a $\beta $-taut metric, then $H ^{S ^{1}} _{*} (L _{\beta}X, \mathbb{Z})$ is finite dimensional.
 Denote by $\chi ^{S ^{1}} (L _{\beta} X)$ the Euler characteristic of this homology.
 Then for any $\beta $-taut metric $g$ on $X$: